smartcontractkit/documentation/docs/Node Operators/fulfilling-requests.md

   ]
 }
 [/block]
-You can get the address of your node when it starts or by visiting the Configuration page of the GUI.
+You can get the address of your node when it starts or by looking at one of the following places.

-[block:image]
+1) Configurations page if on older Chainlink node versions [block:image]
 {
   "images": [